adithyaChander/todo/README.md

 # todo
-Todo application using JavaScript (Node.js)
+Creating a Todo application using JavaScript (Node.js)